 How do you want your website represented?
 Can the ad partner best represent that?

-This one might be best represented by another example: say you're a food website looking to monetize your content.
+Let’s say you’re a food website looking to monetize your content.
 In an initial conversation with an advertising partner, you say you want to focus on premium ad sales.
-However, because of your long-term ambitions, Kraft is an important partner and you'd like to give them a priority.
-Does the ad partner's technology only allow inventory to sell to the highest bidder or can you tailor the costs to different brands?
+However, because of your long-term ambitions, Kraft is an important partner and you’d like to give them a priority.
+Does the ad partner’s technology only allow inventory to sell to the highest bidder or can you tailor the costs to different brands?

 If Kraft is an important partner, is the company okay allowing you to maintain the contact, letting you as a publisher represent yourself?
 Or do they simply say send Kraft to us “ we’ll handle it.
 That should be a red flag because you lose control of those relationships.

-Whatever partner you choose¦
+Whatever partner you choose

-Of course, you should always ask about how a potential partner's product works.
+Of course, you should always ask about how a potential partner’s product works.
 How are ads sold?
 What types of ads are you serving?
 What does your targeting and retargeting abilities look like?
-How can I manage inventory?
-How does your algorithm work?
-How do you present reports?
-How is your revenue share structured?

 These technical questions are equally important to ask.
 However, some of those issues are going to come down to personal preference, and it’s really easy to get caught up in the flash of a sales pitch.